nating/whatsapp-stats/README.md

 <img src="/assets/whatsapp-stats-logo.png" width="150px"></img>

-A program for visualising data from a WhatsApp chat.
+A web app for visualising data from a WhatsApp chat.

+The current version can be used [here](https://nating.github.io/whatsapp-stats).

 ## Overview
 WhatsApp offers users the ability to export chats as text files.